gsingh-0-0-1/JARVIS-2024/README.md

 <h2>Purdue University</h2>
 </div>

 Start by running the gateway using `node gateway.js` inside `src/gateway`.
-Then run the LMCC using `node lmcc.js` inside `src/lmcc'.
+Then run the LMCC using `node lmcc.js` inside `src/lmcc`.
+Check `src/config.json` for the address and port of the LMCC.